mseeger/pytorch_huggingface_examples/docs/understand_transformers.md

   `config.norm_class`
 - Default is non-parallel residuals
 - Parallel residuals: `attn`, `mlp` in parallel and added.
-Optionally, the "before" norms can be shared.
+Optionally, the "before" normalizations can be shared.
 Note that none of the models in `config.py` are using parallel residuals.
 Is this a good idea?